How are house insurance premiums calculated?

 Following recent changes to the EQC on 1st July 2019, the earthquake levy has increased to $300 + GST per residential unit covered under your insurance policy.
 This means a minimum $300 earthquake levy (for a single unit dwelling) is due annually.
 This equates to a multi-unit property with three residential units having a $900 + GST annual government earthquake levy.

 In the event of an earthquake (where EQC cover applies) the first $150,000 of the loss is funded by the EQC, and anything over $150,000 is paid for by the insurance company.

 We collect the EQC money as part of your total insurance cost and pass the funds onto the Earthquake Commission.

 Government Fire Service Levies:

-Like the government earthquake levy the FSL levy is charged on each residential unit covered by your initio insurance policy.
-The levy is $106 + gst per living unit, and an additional $21.20 + gst if cover for contents is included in your policy (initio includes $20,000 of contents cover for free as part of a rental property or holiday home insurance policy).
+Like the government earthquake levy the FSL levy is charged on each residential unit covered by your insurance policy.
+The levy is $106 + GST per living unit with an additional $21.20 + GST if cover for contents is included in your policy.

 Like with the EQC levy we collect the FSL levy money as part of your total insurance cost and pass the funds onto the Government.
 But unlike the EQC, if you choose not to have residential property insurance you will still benefit from the fire and emergency services, even though you have not paid for it.